Valamirankottai

 Valamirankottai is a village in the Thanjavur taluk of Thanjavur district, Tamil Nadu, India.

 The name comes from Rajaraja cholan history.
-One time he was visited this place and he saw a small lake.
-He was removed the sword and kept in under the tree.
-After drink the water again take the sword, but can't take it back.
-Aat the same time he saw the God Sivan over the tree.
-So he created a Sivan temple and named the sword sit port, in Tamil Valamirankottai.
+One time he visited this place and he saw a small lake.
+He removed the sword and kept it in under a tree.
+After drinking the water, when he attempted to take the sword, he was unable to take it back.
+At that time, he saw the God Sivan over the tree.
+So he created a Sivan temple and named the sword sit port, in Tamil Valamirankottai(VaaL amarndha kottai).

 Demographics

 At the 2001 census, Valamirankottai had a total population of 1623 with 638 males and 614 females.
 The sex ratio was 962.
 The literacy rate was 71.06.